 Paul Courant: University of Michigan Arthur F. Thurnau Professor, Harold T. Shapiro Collegiate Professor of Public Policy, Professor of Economics, Professor of Information, and Faculty Associate in the Institute for Social Research.
 From 2007-2013 Paul was University Librarian and Dean of Libraries at UM.
 From 2002-2005 he served as UM Provost and Executive Vice-President for Academic Affairs, the chief academic officer and the chief budget officer of the University, He has also served as the Associate Provost for Academic and Budgetary Affairs, Chair of the Department of Economics and Director of the Institute of Public Policy Studies (which is now the Gerald R. Ford School of Public Policy).
 In 1979 and 1980, during the Carter administration, he was a Senior Staff Economist for the Council of Economic Advisers.

 Mary Morgan: Founder, executive director and president of The CivCity Initiative.
 She was co-founder and former publisher of The Ann Arbor Chronicle, an online news publication that operated from 2008-2014 covering local government and civic affairs.
 She worked for The Ann Arbor News from 1996-2008, over the years serving as opinion editor, business editor and columnist.
 In addition to her career in journalism, Mary taught English in the People’s Republic of China and the Central African Republic.
 She was born and raised in Indianapolis, and earned graduate and undergraduate degrees from Indiana University.
-She is the 2016-17 inaugural Community Leader in Residence for the University of Michigan Ginsberg Center, and serves on the Ann Arbor Public Schools Blue Ribbon Advisory Group.
+She was the 2016-17 inaugural Community Leader in Residence for the University of Michigan Ginsberg Center, and serves on the Ann Arbor Public Schools Blue Ribbon Advisory Group.

 Ingrid Sheldon: Community leader and former Ann Arbor mayor.
 She has served on the boards of several Ann Arbor area nonprofits and community service groups over the years, including the Ann Arbor Summer Festival, Ann Arbor Civic Theatre and Ann Arbor Rotary Club.
 Ingrid previously was a member of the boards of the Michigan Municipal League and Michigan Association of Mayors.